 Other State Funds: Enter the total amount of Other State Funds utilized to implement this action, if any.

-Note: LCFF Equity Multiplier funds must be included in the “Other State Funds” category, not in the “LCFF Funds” category.
+Note: Equity Multiplier funds must be included in the “Other State Funds” category, not in the “LCFF Funds” category.
+As a reminder, Equity Multiplier funds must be used to supplement, not supplant, funding provided to Equity Multiplier schoolsites for purposes of the LCFF, the ELO-P, the LCRS, and/or the CCSPP.
+This means that Equity Multiplier funds must not be used to replace funding that an Equity Multiplier schoolsite would otherwise receive to implement LEA-wide actions identified in the LEA’s LCAP or that an Equity Multiplier schoolsite would otherwise receive to implement provisions of the ELO-P, the LCRS, and/or the CCSPP.

 Local Funds: Enter the total amount of Local Funds utilized to implement this action, if any.